Megapnosaurus: Discovery and history

 The first fossils of Megapnosaurus were found in 1963 by a group of students from Northlea School on Southcote Farm in Nyamandhlovu, Zimbabwe (then Rhodesia).
 Michael A. Raath, the describer, was shown the fossils by school staff in 1964 and over several weeks, was excavated from the Forest Sandstone, the layers dating to the early Jurassic.
 The type specimen (QG 1) consisted of a well preserved postcranial skeleton, missing only the skull and cervical vertebrae.
 In another sandstone block, a few fossils of another specimen intermixed with the bones of a prosauropod, likely Massospondylus.
 Later in 1968, Raath and D. F. Lovemore discovered additional Jurassic rock layers northeast of the type locality of Southcote Farm.
 These rock layers were then known as the Maura River Beds, but due to the strata bearing fossils of Massospondylus, the beds were determined to be the same age as those of the Forest Sandstone.
 This second locality produced many articulated partial skeletons of Massospondylus, but only fragmentary postcranial remains of Megapnosaurus.
-Raath would name Megapnosaurus in 1969, dubbing it Syntarsus rhodesiensis, after the fused tarsal bones in its foot.
+Raath would name the animal in 1969, dubbing it Syntarsus rhodesiensis, after the fused tarsal bones in its foot.

-Still in search of complete Megapnosaurus skeletons, Raath continued searching in the Jurassic rocks of Zimbabwe until finding what would become the most productive Megapnosaurus-bearing locality near the Chitake River in 1972.
-The quarry contained hundreds of bones of at least 26 individuals from many growth stages, making it one of the most productive quarries for African Theropods.
+Still in search of complete skeletons, Raath continued searching in the Jurassic rocks of Zimbabwe until finding what would become the most productive S. rhodesiensis-bearing locality near the Chitake River in 1972.
+The quarry contained hundreds of bones of at least 26 individuals from many growth stages, making it one of the most productive quarries for African theropods.
 The quarry contained several skulls and cervical vertebrae, elements missing in previously collected specimens, and some specimens even preserved gastralia, sexual dimorphism, and gut contents.
-The fossils were described in detail by Raath in his thesis in 1977, including skeletal and musculoskeletal reconstructions of Megapnosaurus.
+The fossils were described in detail by Raath in his thesis in 1977, including skeletal and musculoskeletal reconstructions of S. rhodesiensis.
 All specimens collected from Southcote, Maura River, and Chitake River now reside at the Queen Victoria Museum.

 Possible & reclassified Megapnosaurus remains

-In 1989, a second species of Syntarsus was proposed as Syntarsus kayentakatae, a description by Timothy Rowe of a well preserved skull and partial remains of postcranial skeleton.
+In 1989, a second species of "Syntarsus" was proposed as Syntarsus kayentakatae, a description by Timothy Rowe of a well preserved skull and partial remains of postcranial skeleton.
 The fossils came from the early Jurassic strata of the Kayenta Formation in Arizona, USA.
-The phylogenetic position of Syntarsus kayentakatae is debated, with a position in Megapnosaurus, Coelophysis, or a making a new genus being proposed.
+The phylogenetic position of "Syntarsus" kayentakatae is debated, with a position in Megapnosaurus, Coelophysis, or a making a new genus being proposed.